Thomas Horn (actor)

 Thomas Horn (born 1997 or 1998) is an American actor.
-He played Oskar Schell in Extremely Loud & Incredibly Close.a film from 2011.
+He played Oskar Schell in the 2011 film Extremely Loud & Incredibly Close.
 Horn won a Critics' Choice Award for Best Young Actor for his performance.
 He also played Jimmy Hawkins in Space Warriors. a 2013 television movie.

-Horn was cast in Extreme Loud & Incredibly Close after film producer Scott Rudin discovered him on Jeopardy!, where Horn was a contestant.
+Horn was cast in Extremely Loud & Incredibly Close after film producer Scott Rudin discovered him on Jeopardy!, where Horn was a contestant.
 He was to appear opposite Kris Kristofferson in a film titled Joe's Mountain.

 Personal life

 Horn is from Oakland, California.
 He was born to Erich Horn, an ophthalmic surgeon and Biljana Horn, a pediatric oncologist.
 He is of Croatian descent on his mother's side.